-The manufacture of our products is a complex process, and it is often difficult for semiconductor foundries to manufacture our products free of defects.
+The manufacture of our products is a complex process, and it is often difficult for semiconductor foundries to manufacture our products completely without defects.
 Minor deviations in the manufacturing process can cause substantial decreases in yield and quality.
-In particular, some of our products are highly integrated and incorporate mixed analog and digital signal processing and embedded memory technology and thus are even more difficult to manufacture without defects.
+In particular, some of our products are highly integrated and incorporate mixed analog and digital signal processing and embedded memory technology, and this complexity makes it even more difficult to manufacture without defects.

 The ability to manufacture products of acceptable quality depends on both product design and manufacturing process technology.
-Defective products can be caused by design, defective materials or component parts or manufacturing difficulties.
+Defective products can be caused by design, defective materials or component parts, or manufacturing difficulties.
 Thus, quality problems can be identified only by analyzing and testing our display drivers in a system after they have been manufactured.
 The difficulty in identifying defects is compounded by the uniqueness of the process technology used in each of the semiconductor foundries with which we have subcontracted to manufacture our products.
-Failure to achieve defect-free products due to their increasing complexity may result in an increase in our costs and delays in the availability of our products.
-In addition, if foundries we use fail to deliver products of satisfactory quality in the volume and at the price required, we will be unable to meet our customers' demand for our products or to sell those products at an acceptable profit margin, which could adversely affect our sales and margins and damage our customer relationships and our reputation.
+Failure to achieve defect-free products due to the increasing complexity of display drivers and the panel system surrounding them may result in an increase in our costs and delays in the availability of our products.
+In addition, if the foundries that we use fail to deliver products of satisfactory quality in the volume and at the price required, we will be unable to meet our customers' demand for our products or to sell those products at an acceptable profit margin, which could adversely affect our sales and margins and damage our customer relationships and our reputation.